 Medical records and health information technicians are responsible for maintaining organized patient data.
 Technicians document all relevant information, including medical history, treatments, and test results.
 They can also act as liaisons between all involved parties: healthcare providers, patients, and physicians.
 Medical records and health information technicians need to be comfortable with medical and categorization software.
 Some training may be available on the job, but most technicians learn the necessary skills in community college classes or vocational school.
-The median annual salary for the position is $34,160 per year.

 The development of electronic health records (EHRs) has shifted many patient records online; it's essential that prospective technicians either already know, or can quickly learn how to use the software.
 In facilities that are open 24 hours a day, technicians may work night shifts.
 Therefore, it is important that they manage any fatigue healthily; hiring managers may want to emphasize this during the selection process.
 It is also possible for medical records and health information technicians to specialize.
 Most choose to specialize in medical coding, which is a related but separate field.
 Medical coding is the process of examining a medical procedure and assigning a code for payment.
 It requires an understanding of medical terminology, medical billing, insurance plans, and clinical procedures.
 Medical records and health information technicians who are also experienced medical coders are a great asset for a workplace.